intel/llvm/sycl/doc/extensions/README-process.md

 not removed.

-We usually do not deprecate experimental extensions since there is no guarantee that these extension remain supported from one DPC++ release to the next.
+We usually do not deprecate experimental extensions since there is no guarantee that these extensions remain supported from one DPC++ release to the next.
 Instead, these extensions can be removed without a deprecation period.